DotNetCross/Memory.Unsafe/README.md

 # Unsafe
-Unsafe methods for working unmanaged memory of memory pointers.
+Unsafe methods for working with unmanaged memory of memory pointers.